Destructoid

 Destructoid is a website that was founded as a video game-focused blog in March 2006 by Yanier Gonzalez, a Cuban-American cartoonist and author.
-Enthusiast Gaming acquired the website in 2017, and sold it to Gamurs Group in 2022.
+Enthusiast Gaming acquired the website in 2017 and sold it to Gamurs Group in 2022.

 History

 Destructoid was owned by Yanier "Niero" Gonzalez so that he could attend the Electronic Entertainment Expo (E3) in 2006.
 After being rejected, Gonzalez began writing original editorials and drawing cartoons which were picked up by established gaming blogs like Joystiq and Kotaku.
-In 2007 the site relaunched with user blogs, forums, and a team of contributors.
+In 2007, the site relaunched with user blogs, forums, and a team of contributors.
 Yanier's blog was moved off the home page in favor of a staff-edited, multi-author format.
 Similar to IGN, Destructoid offers free registration and readers can submit off-homepage blogs.

 After E3, Gonzalez appeared at the press conference dressed as Mr. Destructoid (Destructoid's robot mascot, shown on logos and promotional material) to hand out promotional flyers.
-Gonzalez was the first to break the news of Jack Thompson's disbarment.
+Its original editorial work gained mainstream syndication including the web show Hey Ash, Whatcha Playin'?.
+The Mr. Destructoid costume was redesigned in 2012 by Volpin Props, featuring animated LED circuitry, and is still active as their mascot at press events.